-Bachelor of Health and Sciences in Indigenous Midwifery
+Bachelor of Health and Sciences Degree

 The Indigenous Midwifery program, another integral Indigenous education opportunity, will increase access to culturally safe midwifery care in Ontario.
 Indigenous midwives will support the health and well-being of Indigenous women, babies, families and communities, offering choices for Indigenous Peoples to deliver and receive care on their traditional lands.
 The comprehensive stand-alone Indigenous Midwifery degree will be four years in length and bring a traditional Indigenous model of care to the forefront.